I have learned a great deal about curricular approaches to learning beyond the classroom over the past 15 years.

 In student affairs, we often talk about being student-centered.
-In my experience, though, we are often actually centering ourselves individually and organizationally.
+In my experience, though, we often center ourselves individually and organizationally.
 We talk about being student-centered, but we are letting our ego get in the way and find ourselves centered on “my session,” “my initiative,” “my building,” or worst of all, “my students.”
 Other times, we focus on what our organization (unit, department, office, division, or institution) gets credit, affirmation, praise, and awards for the offering.
-We don’t align resources in a way that best fits the student experience, we align resources to avoid criticism and ensure our organization gets the credit.
-To truly be student-centered is to be collectively clear about what we hope students will learn, align our strategies to foster that learning, and organize all of that, not around my organization or me, but students’ experiences.
+We don’t align resources to fit the student experience best; we align resources to avoid criticism and ensure our organization gets the credit.
+To truly be student-centered is to be collectively clear about what we hope students will learn, align our strategies to foster that learning and organize all of that, not around my organization or me, but students’ experiences.

 6. Go Slow and Imperfectly, and Learn

-Sometimes it is tempting to put a particular educational plan “on hold” until next year because it isn’t quite ready – or not ready at all.
+Sometimes, it is tempting to put a particular educational plan “on hold” until next year because it isn’t quite ready – or not ready at all.
 Maybe during a global pandemic, for instance.
 Don’t fall into this trap.
-It is much better to go slow and imperfectly because then you have a chance to see what works, and what doesn’t and learn a great deal that can inform and fuel your next steps.
+It is much better to go slow and imperfectly because then you can see what works and what doesn’t and learn a great deal that can inform and fuel your next steps.
 When folks put things “on hold,” they usually end up 12 months later in the same spot.
 Go slow and imperfectly, learn, and move forward.

 7. Don’t Let Your Curriculum Get in the Way of Your Curricular Approach